vorlie/iotas-notepad/README.md

 ## Checking for Updates

 Iota's Notepad automatically checks for updates when the application starts.
-If an update is available, it will be downloaded and installed automatically.
+If a new version is available, an in-app notification will inform you about the update, displaying the new version number and providing a download link for the setup file.
+You can dismiss the notification if you choose not to update immediately.
 You can also manually check for updates by restarting the application.

 ## Usage